WayneMt/portfolio/README.md

 * Built a 2d asteroids game using Unity
 * Experimented with sfx (sound effects) and animatations
 * Added different scenes
+* Added pickups for both health and score points

   ![2D Asteroids](/images/unity-start-menu-image.png)